craft-ai/craft-ai-client-python/README.md

 #### Common parameters

+- **`model_type`**, i.e. the selected model.
+Values can be `decisionTree` or `boosting`.
+If not set, the default value is `decisionTree`.
 - **`time_quantum`**, i.e. the minimum amount of time, in seconds, that is meaningful for an agent; context updates occurring faster than this quantum won't be taken into account.
 As a rule of thumb, you should always choose the largest value that seems right and reduce it, if necessary, after some tests.
 Default value is 600.
 This parameter is ignored if `operations_as_events` is set to `true`.
 - **`operations_as_events`** is a boolean, either `true` or `false`.
 The default value is `false`.
 If you are not sure what to do, set it to `true`.
 If it is set to false, context operations are treated as state changes, and models are based on the resulting continuous state including between data points, using `time_quantum` as the sampling step.
 If it is set to true, context operations are treated as observations or events, and models are based on these data points directly, as in most machine learning libraries.
-If `operations_as_events` is `true`, `tree_max_operations` and generally `learning_period` must be set, and `time_quantum` is ignored because events have no duration.
+If `operations_as_events` is `true`, `max_training_samples` and `learning_period` for decision trees must be set, and `time_quantum` is ignored because events have no duration.
-- **`tree_max_operations`** is a positive integer.
+- **`max_training_samples`** is a positive integer.
 It **can and must** be set only if `operations_as_events` is `true`.
-It defines the maximum number of events on which a single decision tree can be based.
-It is complementary to `learning_period`, which limits the maximum age of events on which a decision tree is based.
+It defines the maximum number of events on which a model can be based.
+It is complementary to `learning_period` for decision trees, which limits the maximum age of data on which a model is based.
 - **`min_samples_per_leaf`** is a positive integer.
 It defines the minimum number of samples in a tree leaf.
 It is complementary to `tree_max_depth` in preventing the tree from overgrowing, hence limiting overfitting.
 By default, `min_samples_per_leaf` is set to 4.
 - **`tree_max_depth`** is a positive integer.
 It defines the maximum depth of decision trees, which is the maximum distance between the root node and a leaf (terminal) node.
 A depth of 0 means that the tree is made of a single root node.
 By default, `tree_max_depth` is set to 6 if the output is categorical (e.g. `enum`), or to 4 if the output is numerical (e.g. `continuous`) or if it's a boosting configuration.